haninekkoub/HaniNekkoub/README.md

 ### Hi 👋 I'm Hani a Creative Web Developer

-- I'm currently freelancing, also looking for interesting job offers 😬
 - Live in Algeria, working globally 🌍
 - Love trying new tech and learning things 🚀
-- Working with Next.js, Astro, and React to build amazing websites 💻
+- Working with Next.js, Astro, Sanity and React to build amazing websites 💻
 - Enjoy a good challenge and creating imaginative animations 🎨